 According to the provisions of paragraph 6.6.2. of this Regulation.

 1.6.
-Verification of the performance requirements of the Child Restraint System when subjected to the appropriate dynamic test:
+Verification of the performance requirements of the Enhanced Child Restraint System when subjected to the appropriate dynamic test:

-According to the provisions set out in paragraph 7.1.3. of this Regulation with any buckle having been pre-conditioned according to the requirements of paragraph 6.7.1.6. of this Regulation such that the appropriate requirements of paragraph 6.6.4. of this Regulation (for the overall performance of the child restraint system) and paragraph 6.7.1.7.1. of this Regulation (for the performance of any buckle under load) are complied with.
+According to the provisions set out in paragraph 7.1.3. of this Regulation with any buckle having been pre-conditioned according to the requirements of paragraph 6.7.1.6. of this Regulation such that the appropriate requirements of paragraph 6.6.4. of this Regulation (for the overall performance of the enhanced child restraint system) and paragraph 6.7.1.7.1. of this Regulation (for the performance of any buckle under load) are complied with.

 1.7.
 Temperature test